Click question to view FAQ

 Can I try shopping before deciding I want to join?

-Come visit and shop for free one time (within our regular open hours) to see if St. Johns Food Share is a good fit for you.
-Shopping hours are Monday, Wednesday and Friday, 9 am-12:30 pm).
+Come visit and shop for free one time (1 bag of groceries offered, within our regular open hours) to see if St. Johns Food Share is a good fit for you.
+Shopping hours are Monday, Wednesday and Friday, 9 am-12:30 pm.
+We are also open Friday evenings from 5-7PM.

 How many times can you shop each month?